-The people of Central Europe already knew about the many turnip health benefits for centuries.
+The people of Central Europe had already known about the many turnip health benefits for centuries.
 Although this vegetable is neglected today from a culinary and nutritional point of view, these roots have served dietary needs for centuries, both for livestock and humans.
 Turnips were eaten almost daily in Germany during the Middle Ages and into the modern ages.
 During the cold central European winters, turnips and fermented cabbage (sauerkraut) were the only vegetables available.

 Turnip Nutritional Facts